 Partitioning Processor Resources

 VIOS and Client Partitions

-This course is intended for IT personnel who will operate, administer, or plan for the installation of an IBM Power System or BladeCenter server that will use logical partitioning.
+This course is intended for IT personnel who will operate, administer, or plan for the installation of an IBM Power System that will use logical partitioning.

 This course assumes that you are familiar with basic computer concepts and terminology.
 Some familiarity with IBM i, AIX, and Linux is desired, but not absolutely required.
 In particular, if your installation uses AIX and/or Linux but not IBM i (or vice versa), you may skip sections that do not apply to your environment.